stellar/stellar-cli/FULL_HELP_DOCS.md

   Possible values:
   - `if-write`:
-    Send the transaction to the network if there are ledger writes or events published, otherwise output the simulation result and do not send to the network
+    Only send transaction if there are ledger writes or published events, otherwise return simulation result
   - `no`:
-    Do not send the transaction to the network, and output the simulation result
+    Do not send transaction, return simulation result
   - `yes`:
-    Send the transaction to the network, and output the transaction result
+    Always send transaction